-Greedy scale, Hemiberlesia rapax, is a pest of woody ornamentals and fruits world wide.
-Females are essentially tiny (about 1/16 inch), clear yellow blobs from which long, very slender mouthparts penetrate into their host stems and leaves.
-Their grayish to white or brown armor has concentric lines resulting from the molted skins of the earlier juvenile stages.
+Greedy scale, Hemiberlesia rapax, is an armored scale pest of woody ornamentals and fruits world wide.
+Females are essentially tiny (about 1/16 inch), clear yellow blobs except for long, very slender mouthparts they use to penetrate into their host stems and leaves to suck out juice.
+Their brown or grayish to white armor has concentric lines resulting from the molted skins and armors of the earlier juvenile stages.
 These molted skins are usually slightly off center.
-Females deposit clusters of 30 to 50 yellow eggs underneath their armor.
+Females deposit clusters of 30 to 50 yellow eggs inside their armor.
 From the eggs hatch tiny crawlers, the only mobile stage other than adult males.
 Crawlers are readily blown about in the landscape or accidentally carried from host to host by insects and birds.
-Once a crawler finds a suitable place to insect its mouthparts, the insect does not move again as it feeds, secretes armor, molts, and grows.
+Once a crawler finds a suitable place to insert its mouthparts, the insect does not move again as it feeds, secretes armor, molts, and grows.
 We have at least two generations per year in North Carolina although in greenhouses greedy scales reproduce continually.
 Encarsia citrina and other tiny parasitic wasps help keep greedy scales in check except where vagaries of weather or insecticides applied for other pests eliminate these beneficial wasps.

 Because of their low toxicity to humans, pets, and wildlife other than insects, horticultural oils are appropriate insecticides for armored scale management.
 Several brands of oils are on the market.
 Horticultural oils are moderately toxic to armored scales, soft scales, aphids, and mites.
 Furthermore, these oils leave little toxic residue behind to threaten beneficial insects and mites that prey upon various kinds of scale insects.

 - Armored Scale Identification and Management on Ornamental Plants.
 Frank, S. 2010.
 Entomology Insect Notes, NC State Extension Publications.